SCThijsse/numix-gtk-theme/.github/CONTRIBUTING.md

 ### Your First Code Contribution

-Unsure where to begin contributing to Ninix?
+Unsure where to begin contributing to NinixDarker?
 You can start by looking through these `beginner` and `help-wanted` issues:

 * [Beginner issues][beginner] - issues that should only require a few lines of code.
 * [Help welcomed issues][help-welcomed] - issues that should be a bit more involved than `beginner` issues.